-In the event satisfactory resolution is not achieved through informal discussion, the grievant, within thirty (30) days following the act or omission, giving rise to the grievance or the date on which the grievant reasonably should have known of such act or omission if that date is later, shall complete and forward to the Academic Vice President the written signed grievance form (Appendix A) which shall be signed by the Association grievance representative.
+In the event satisfactory resolution is not achieved through informal discussion, the exclusive representative, within thirty (30) days following the act or omission, giving rise to the grievance or the date on which the grievant reasonably should have known of such act or omission if that date is later, shall complete and forward to the Academic Vice President the written signed grievance form (Appendix A) which shall be signed by the Association grievance representative.

-If the grievant, exclusive representative, or Academic Vice President requests a meeting, the parties shall within seven (7) days of receipt of the grievance arrange a meeting and endeavor to mutually resolve the grievance.
+If the exclusive representative or Academic Vice President requests a meeting, the parties shall within seven (7) days of receipt of the grievance arrange a meeting and endeavor to mutually resolve the grievance.
 The Academic Vice President shall then respond to the grievance in writing within ten (10) days of the meeting of the parties.
-If the exclusive representative, employee(s), or Academic Vice President does not request a meeting at Step I, the Academic Vice President shall respond to the grievance in writing within ten (10) days of the grievance in writing within ten (10) days of the grievance at Step I.
+If the exclusive representative or Academic Vice President does not request a meeting at Step I, the Academic Vice President shall respond to the grievance in writing within ten (10) days of the receipt of the grievance at Step I.